 We only had a few days to explore this beautiful place so we packed in as much as possible.
 Below are our highlights of our visit.

-Things to do in Nuwara Eliya:
+What to do in Nuwara Eliya:

 If you want a great vantage point over the whole city, then trek up Single Tree Hill.
 It takes around 90 mins to trek up to the 2100m mark.
 You can also see Lake Gregory, Pidurutalagala Mountain and even a section of Horton Plains National Park from up there.
 Even though the temperature is cooler in the hill country don’t forget to take water.

 Cycling around Nuwara Eliya was the highlight of our stay.
 Once you leave the busy downtown area the ride becomes a joy.
 Our route took us around Gregory Lake (you can’t cycle next to the lake but you can still see it from the road) and the surrounding villages.
 We often had to stop just to soak it all in.
 So many people waved at us along the route that we practically cycled with one hand for most of the journey!

 Gregory Lake is a great place to spend a few hours.
 The entry fee is RS 200 for an adult and RS 20 for a child (at the time of writing.)
 You can hire paddle boats, eat at the small restaurant or take a picnic whilst you are there.

 Nuwara Eliya Restaurants

 No “things to do list” is complete without food.
 Our favourite restaurant in Nuwara Eliya was the Grand Indian on Grand Hotel road.
 They serve delicious Northern Indian food at reasonable prices.
 For cheap eats head to Milano restaurant.
 No it’s not an Italian, they serve Chinese and Sri Lankan fare.
 We have no idea why it’s called Milano!
 If you really want to stick to the English vibe, head to the Jetwing St Andrews Hotel for high tea.
 Yum.